 HTML is the language that webpages are written in.
 It stands for Hypertext Markup Language.
 Computers do not understand human language, so programmers give orders to computers in the language that they understand: code.
 HTML is a type of code commonly used for building webpages.

-Here is your official translator.
 A browser is a software tool that allows you to access the World Wide Web.
-It is the gate to the web.
+It is the gateway to the web.
 That’s why all computers and mobile devices include a free browser at the time of purchase.

 HTTPS